ptiger10/tipoff/README.md

 TipOff is a Python 3-based, Github-hosted, self-updating web app that identifies and profiles the location in California experiencing the most unusual weather activity every day.

+For best viewing experience, open the .ipynb file on a desktop computer.
+To view on a mobile device, open the .html file.

 **Technologies involved:**
 - AWS EC2 instance running Amazon Linux (remote computing)
 - Crontab (job scheduling)